fjunior87/WSO2UnitTesting/README.md

 ## Disclaimer

-This project is not a replacement to WSO2 TAF, it was just an easier way I found to test my sequences;
+This project is not a replacement to WSO2 TAF, it was just another way I found to test the sequences of the projects;